Health effects of smoking tobacco: Nicotine

 Nicotine, which is contained in cigarettes and other smoked tobacco products, is a stimulant and is one of the main factors leading to continued tobacco smoking.
 Nicotine is a highly addictive psychoactive chemical.
 When tobacco is smoked, most of the nicotine is pyrolyzed; a dose sufficient to cause mild somatic dependency and mild to strong psychological dependency remains.
 The amount of nicotine absorbed by the body from smoking depends on many factors, including the type of tobacco, whether the smoke is inhaled, and whether a filter is used.
 There is also a formation of harmane (a MAO inhibitor) from the acetaldehyde in cigarette smoke, which seems to play an important role in nicotine addiction probably by facilitating dopamine release in the nucleus accumbens in response to nicotine stimuli.
 According to studies by Henningfield and Benowitz, nicotine is more addictive than cannabis, caffeine, alcohol, cocaine, and heroin when considering both somatic and psychological dependence.
 However, due to the stronger withdrawal effects of alcohol, cocaine and heroin, nicotine may have a lower potential for somatic dependence than these substances.
 About half of Canadians who currently smoke have tried to quit.
 McGill University health professor Jennifer O'Loughlin stated that nicotine addiction can occur as soon as five months after the start of smoking.

 Ingesting a compound by smoking is one of the most rapid and efficient methods of introducing it into the bloodstream, second only to injection, which allows for the rapid feedback which supports the smokers' ability to titrate their dosage.
 On average it takes about ten seconds for the substance to reach the brain.
 As a result of the efficiency of this delivery system, many smokers feel as though they are unable to cease.
-Of those who attempt cessation and last three months without succumbing to nicotine, most are able to remain smoke-free for the rest of their lives.
+Those who achieve one year of continuous abstinence are highly likely to remain so, with the vast majority of relapses occurring within the first eight days after attempting cessation.

 There exists a possibility of depression in some who attempt cessation, as with other psychoactive substances.
-Depression is also common in teenage smokers; teens who smoke are four times as likely to develop depressive symptoms as their nonsmoking peers.
+Depression is also common in teenage smokers; teens who smoke are four times as likely to develop depressive symptoms as their non-smoking peers.